shahawar-cyber/recipe_management_system/README.md

 How to Run the Application:

 Clone Repository:
-Clone the GitHub repository containing the application code. https://github.com/shahawar-cyber/recipe_management_system.git
+https://github.com/shahawar-cyber/recipe_management_system.git

 Database Setup:
-Ensure PostgreSQL is installed and running.
-Create a database named recipe_management_system or configure the application properties to connect to an existing database.
+PostgreSQL installed and running locally
+CREATE DATABASE recipe_management_system;
+psql -U your_username -d recipe_management_system
+CREATE SCHEMA recipe_management_system;

 Build and Run:
-Use Maven or Gradle to build the application.
-Run the Spring Boot application using the command mvn spring-boot:run or ./gradlew bootRun.
+Use Maven to build the application.
 Access API Documentation: Once the application is running, access the Swagger API documentation at http://localhost:8080/swagger-ui/index.html.
 Here, you can explore and test the available API endpoints.